patrickweaver/record-player-rpi/README.md

 # Record Player for Raspberry Pi

+This is a version of [Record Player](https://github.com/patrickweaver/record-player) that will run on a Raspberry Pi.
+It requires a [camera module](https://www.raspberrypi.org/products/camera-module-v2/) for the Raspberry Pi.
+You do not need a screen, but it helps to get the camera positioned correctly.

 This is a [Rube Goldberg Machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) of the [Google Cloud Vision API](https://cloud.google.com/vision/) and the [Spotify API](https://beta.developer.spotify.com/documentation/web-api/).
 After logging into Spotify, upload an image.
 The image will be sent to the Google Vision API, which will guess what it is.
 The app will then search Spotify using Google's guess, and give you the first result to play.

 You will need the following to make your own: